 About

-His research (CV, pdf) identifies incentives at the international and domestic levels for increased arming and war, with an emphasis on U.S. foreign policy.
+His research (CV, pdf) identifies incentives at the international and domestic levels for arming and war, with an emphasis on U.S. foreign policy.
 He is currently examining how states use the international arms trade and training of foreign militaries as tools of influence.
 He also studies how factors such as gender, military status, and expertise allow elites to identify threats and mobilize defense efforts.
-Finally, he studies great power maritime competition and the prospects for crises in the Western Pacific.
+Finally, he studies great power maritime competition and crisis stability in the Western Pacific.

-Caverley was formerly Assistant Professor of Political Science at Northwestern, where he founded and co-chaired the Working Group on Security Studies at the Roberta Buffett Center for International and Comparative Studies.
+Prior to joining the Naval War College, Caverley was a Research Scientist in the Massachusetts Institute of Technology’s Security Studies Program and an Assistant Professor of Political Science at Northwestern, where he founded and co-chaired the Working Group on Security Studies at the Roberta Buffett Center for International and Comparative Studies.

 Caverley previously served eight years as a submarine officer in the U.S. Navy and as an Assistant Professor of Naval Science at Northwestern University, where he taught undergraduate classes in Naval Engineering and in Leadership and Management.